sketchplugins/plugin-directory/README.md

 - [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
 - [MockingBot](https://modao.cc/sketch), by MockingBot: MockingBot Sketch Plugin, Your sweet Sketch companion making your handoff process more efficient than ever
 - [Mockplus Idoc](https://idoc.mockplus.com/download/sketch), by Mockplus: Generating Assets and Specs Automatically, Make Design Collaboration Easier
-- [Moodboard Builder](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
-Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
-Keep inspired! 💡
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick: